Social and Organisational Psychology Research Group

 University of Winchester research into social, organisational, media and political psychology, personality and individual differences.View content

-We also have a strong outward focus, seeking to build interdisciplinary links to organisations, communities and movements in local, national and international contexts.
-We have strong collaborative links with colleagues across the University of Winchester, UK organisations, and international research communities.
+We have a strong outward focus, seeking to build interdisciplinary links to organisations, communities and movements at the local, national and international level.
+We have collaborative links with colleagues across the University of Winchester, UK organisations, and international research communities.

 - Dr Kim Bradley-Cole